NEAL CONAN, HOST:

 CONAN: Happy New Year.

 JOEL: And your discussion couldn't be more apropos for me.
 I was doing research on an article on religion and elections.
-And when I was doing it, it was on the sixth - Article Six of the body of the Constitution.
+And what I was doing, it was on the sixth - Article Six of the body of the Constitution.
 And that says that no religious test shall be required to hold or obtain office - or something similar to that - in the United States.

 And just when they thought it was resolved, both very strongly in Massachusetts, ratifying convention in Virginia, it was raised again.
 And some of the members of the convention just stated, and they said I thought this issue was resolved, and now you bring it up again.

 It was mainly the preachers, interestingly enough, because they feared that even if they wanted a religious person, they didn't want a particular sect to take hold.
 And that eventually became the First Amendment, where they didn't want a national religion.
 It was the religion of the - you know, the flavor of the month.

 And they thought their religion may be strong now, it may not be strong in the future.

 CONAN: Well, we, of course, remember that the - early United States, a much more homogenous place, but a place with very vigorous and very, well, fractious divisions among the different sects of Protestantism, largely - of course there were Catholics and others in the country, but their numbers were relatively small.
 But the differences among those other groups were, as you suggest, profound, Joel.
 And this is something that has animated the discussion of the constitutional issues going back to freedom of religion, as you mentioned in the First Amendment, right from the very beginning.